Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Materials and methods

-Furthermore, in the randomised averaging, the centre frequency is slightly perturbed by varying the estimated centre frequency in the demodulation process according to the discrepancy condition in equation \eqref{freq}.
-In essence, we run the simulation for 5 different centre frequency realisations, using the discrepancy $\mathtt{d}$ as the standard deviation and actual centre frequency $f_{\hbox{ centre}}$ as the mean $f_m$.
-Hence, each set of single averaged point is averaged over 5 different frequencies and then all 8 sets spatially.
-The sampling rate of the regular averaging approach was retained, hence, giving a system with similar single averaged points, i.e., 32 (sparse) and 64 (dense) points from the signal pulse ({\bf A}) system, and 64 (sparse) and 128 (dense) points from the signal pulse ({\bf B}) system.
-However, the multiple selection of the single averaged points was fixed to 8 for both sparse and dense points of the two systems.
+In the randomised averaging approach, the spatial points are selected in a uniformly distributed random manner (no equal distance between points) from the sectors constituted by the regular turn.
+In addition, the centre frequency is slightly perturbed by varying the surrogate centre frequency in the demodulation process according to the discrepancy condition in equation \eqref{freq}.
+However, the number of constellations of the measurement points was fixed to 8 for both sparse and dense points in the two systems.
+In essence, we demodulate the wavefield data for 5 different surrogate centre frequency realisations, using the discrepancy $\mathtt{d}$ as the standard deviation and actual centre frequency $f_{\hbox{ centre}}$ as the mean, $f_m$.
+Hence, the estimated inverse solution for each point is averaged over 5 different frequencies and then all 8 spatial constellations.
+The sampling rate of the regular averaging approach was retained, resulting to a system with similar number of measurement points i.e., 32 (sparse) and 64 (dense) points for system ({\bf A}), and 64 (sparse) and 128 (dense) points for system ({\bf B}).
 This guarantees that every point has the chance to be selected and the full coverage of the data is ensured since a uniformly distributed random point is selected from each sector illustrated by the green lines in Figure \ref{fig:p_exact}.